Please select the portal you'd like to log in to:

 1. Contribution replacement benefit – a payment made to your employee’s QSuper Accumulation account while they are receiving an income protection benefit.

-Yes, absolutely.
-Some employees claim WorkCover benefits until their payment starts to reduce.
-Then, they cancel further WorkCover payments and claim the QSuper superannuation income protection benefit.
-That way they’ll continue receiving 87.75% of their insured salary (or their nominated payment level if they have unitised cover).
+Yes.
+Some employees claim WorkCover benefits until their payment starts to reduce, then they cancel further WorkCover payments and claim a QSuper income protection benefit.

-Before this can happen, the employee needs to have completed their relevant waiting period.
+Before this can happen, the employee needs to have completed their waiting period.